As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 When I talk about the sound you’re trying to block from the basement, it largely doesn’t matter what specific noise you’re trying to block, or whether it’s coming from or going into the basement.
 All that really matters is whether it’s airborne or impact sound.

 Impact noise, on the other hand, is the sound made by an object hitting a surface.
-The most common source of impact noise in a house (particularly for a basement) is footsteps.
+The most common source of impact noise in a house (particularly in a basement) is footsteps.

 Simply put, airborne noise is more likely to leak through small gaps (such as door frames or around windows), whereas impact noise travels through surfaces.
 Considering you’ll likely have both types of noise coming in, it’s worth trying solutions for both.
 Luckily I discuss options for both in this article.